 Then send the new geometry to the Script Generator and repeat all the steps.
 Or simply open the structure in the Editor and copy/paste the relevant parts of the scripts you already have, and change the names of the output files.

 The results are illustrated below.
 The position of the dielectric region is indicated by the grey shading.
+You can clearly see the expected discontinuity of the electric field near the edges of the dielectric region, and you will find that the capacitance has significantly increased.

 - The scripts used in the electrostatic energy analysis are self-contained and generic.
 They can be used to analyse other systems as well, after suitable modification of the file names.